th-m/firebase-typed/README.md

 ## `$` methods

-this utility provides helper methods to automatically turn db references into queries or listeners.
+This utility provides helper methods to automatically turn db references into queries or listeners.
 These are denoted by the `$`.
 Also the are fully typed by inference.
 So your handler functions will be checked automagically.

 ![type inference](https://github.com/th-m/firebase-typed/blob/master/assets/error_path.png)